Priority habitats and nature networks

 We then need to protect these sites and through conservation management bring them into better condition.

-We also need to extend what we have, create new areas of priority habitat , and use corridors of connecting habitat to link priority habitat sites in a network across the borough and beyond.
+AND we also need to extend what we have, create new areas of priority habitat, and use corridors of connecting habitat to link priority habitat sites in a network across the borough and beyond.

 This helps the movement of wildlife species to avoid threats, extend their range, and maintain or increase their numbers.